PROFILE

 He has released twelve CDs including Komusō shakuhachi no sekai: Edo no shakuhachi, Tsuru no sugomori (The world of Zen music: The shakuhachi of Edo, Tsuru no sugomori)(Victor Entertainment).
 His CD release from Nippon Columbia entitled Komusō shakuhachi no sekai :Saji (The world of Zen music: Saji) was awarded the Prize for Excellence in the record category at the 1999 Arts Festival sponsored by the Agency for Cultural Affairs and the Columbia Golden Disc Prize.

-His eighth solo recital, entitled Nezasa-ha Kinpū-ryū wo fuku (Performing music in the Nezasa-ha Kinpū-ryū lineage) was aworded the 19th Matsuo Performing Arts Prize.
+His eighth solo recital, entitled Nezasa-ha Kinpū-ryū wo fuku (Performing music in the Nezasa-ha Kinpū-ryū lineage) was awarded the 19th Matsuo Performing Arts Prize.

 Akikazu Nakamura is also active as a composer, in which capacity he was awarded the 18th Encouragement Prize for Creative Achievement in the Stage Arts sponsored by the Agency for Cultural Affairs.
 He has received commissions from NHK, West deutsche Rundfunk, the Ravel String Quartet in France, the Jean Sibelius String Quartet in Finland, the Munch Trio in Germany, and Music from Japan in the United States.

-He has published several books in Japanese including Missoku de karda ga kawaru (Changing the body through ‘esoteric breathing’) (Shinchōsha), Baion ichion, kotoba, karada no bunkashi (Single harmonics, words and the body: A cultural record) (Shunjūsya), Ano hito no koe wa naze tsutawaru no ka (Why dose his voice travel?)
-(Gentōsha Education), and Nihon ongaku no kōzō ( The structure of Jaanese music) (Artes Publishing).
+He has published several books in Japanese including Missoku de karda ga kawaru (Changing the body through ‘esoteric breathing’) (Shinchōsha), Baion ichion, kotoba, karada no bunkashi (Single harmonics, words and the body: A cultural record) (Shunjūsya ), Ano hito no koe wa naze tsutawaru no ka (Why does his voice travel ?)
+(Gentōsha Education), and Nihon ongaku no kōzō (The structure of Jaanese music) (Artes Publishing).

 Akikazu Nakamura teaches at the Tokyo University of Arts, the Graduate School of Senzoku Gakuen College of Music, Toho Gakuen College of Drama and Music, Yamanashi Gakuin University and the Asahi Culture Center.
 He is a member of the Japan Society of Contemporary Music and director of the Ishinkai branch of Myōan-ryū and Kinko-ryū shakuhachi.